-- Attend an open day – we cannot recommend this enough.
+- Attend an open day or if you can't visit in person, you can go to an online open day – we cannot recommend this enough.
 It’s an opportunity for you to meet the course tutors, see the facilities, and explore the area.

 - If you can’t attend an open day, explore the campus with a virtual tour.